-Salary: €63,624 to €101,498 p.a (applicable to new entrants effective from January, 2011) This appointment will be made on the Lecturer scale in line with current Government pay policy and in accordance with the terms and conditions of the University's Remuneration policy.
-QA321- Updated-PP-Remuneration.pdf (universityofgalway.ie)
+Salary: €63,624- €101,498 per annum (This appointment will be made on the Lecturer scale in line with current Government pay policy and in accordance with the terms and conditions of the University's Remuneration policy.
+QA321-Updated-PP-Remuneration.pdf

-Closing date for receipt of applications is 17:00 (Irish Time) on 29th May 2025.
+Closing date for receipt of applications is 17:00 (Irish Time) on 26th June 2025.
 It will not be possible to consider applications received after the closing date.